fenago/data-science/lab_guides/Lab_5.md

 centroids properly, and standardizing data.
 You have learned how to use the following Python packages: `pandas`, `altair`, `sklearn`, and `KMeans`.

-In this lab, we only looked at k-means, but it is not the only clustering algorithm.
-There are quite a lot of algorithms that use different approaches, such as hierarchical clustering, principal component analysis, and the Gaussian mixture model, to name a few.
-If you are interested in this field, you now have all the basic knowledge you need to explore these other algorithms on your own.

 Next, you will see how we can assess the performance of these models and what tools can be used to make them even better.